Views and devlove

 <!-- shimmercat: content-disposition: … change-url: - /admin/login/ -> /admin/login.php -->

 The view above will work if your users expect to login by using the URL

-/admin/login/, but what happens in you invested a lot of time training your users and your search engines to use
+/admin/login/, but what happens if we invested a lot of time training our users and our search engines to use

 shimmercat-devlove: domains: elec www.supershoes.com: ... change-url: - /admin/login.php -> /admin/login/